-As April is Stress Awareness Month, we’ll try and offer suggestions on how to deal with it, and it may not surprise you to read that gardens and nature have a lot to offer.
+In this article we will try and offer suggestions on how to deal with stress.
+It may not surprise you to read that gardens and nature have a lot to offer.

 For example, a study in Holland gave 30 people a stressful task to perform and then asked them to do half an hour of gardening or indoor reading.